Alloying effect on the ideal tensile strength of ferromagnetic and paramagnetic bcc iron: Computational method

-The first-principle method used in this work is based on density functional theory (DFT)~\cite{DFT}.
-We adopted the generalized gradient approximation (GGA) of the Perdew-Burke-Ernzerhof (PBE)~\cite{PBE} functional to describe the exchange-correlation interaction, which is well known to give the correct FM bcc ground state for Fe.
-The Kohn-Sham equations were solved using the EMTO method.~\cite{EMTO:1,EMTO:2,EMTO:3} The problem of disorder was treated within the CPA and the total energy is computed via the full charge-density technique.~\cite{cpa:1,cpa:2,cpa:3,cpa:4}
+The \emph{ab initio} approach used in this work is based on density-functional theory (DFT)~\cite{DFT}.
+We adopted the generalized-gradient approximation (GGA) of the Perdew-Burke-Ernzerhof (PBE)~\cite{PBE} functional to describe exchange and correlation, which is well known to give the correct FM bcc ground state for Fe.
+For the main part of the work, the Kohn-Sham equations were solved using the exact muffin-tin orbitals (EMTO) method~\cite{EMTO:1,EMTO:3}.
+The problem of chemical disorder was treated within the CPA and the total energy was computed via the full charge-density technique~\cite{cpa:1,cpa:3,cpa:4}.
+We point out that, due to its single-site nature, the CPA describes a homogeneous random solid solution and omits the inter-dependence between magnetic state and local environment.
+The magnetic state of the presently considered solute atoms in the FM Fe host is determined by the coherent Green function rather than by actual neighboring atoms.

-The EMTO method is an improved screened Korringa-Kohn-Rostoker (KKR) method,~\cite{EMTO:1} where the full potential is represented by overlapping muffin-tin potential spheres.
-Inside these spheres, the potential is spherically symmetric and constant in between.
+The EMTO method is an improved screened Korringa-Kohn-Rostoker method~\cite{EMTO:1}, where the full potential is represented by overlapping muffin-tin potential spheres.
+The potential is spherically symmetric inside these spheres and constant in between.
 By using overlapping spheres, one describes more accurately the exact crystal potential compared to conventional muffin-tin methods.
-Further details about the EMTO method and its self-consistent implementation can be found in previous works.~\cite{EMTO:1,EMTO:2,EMTO:3,cpa:3,cpa:4} The accuracy of the EMTO method for the equation of state, elastic properties, and the ideal strength in tension of metals and alloys has been demonstrated in a number of previous works.~\cite{cpa:2,EMTO:2,work:3,work:4,work:5,work:6,work:7,Xiao,Xiaoqing:2012}
+The accuracy of the EMTO method for the equation of state and elastic properties of metals and alloys was demonstrated in a number of previous works~\cite{Xiaoqing:2013,work:7,Xiao:2012} and is assessed for the ITS of Fe in Sec.~\ref{sec:equilibrium}.

-The paramagnetic state of the Fe-based alloys was simulated by the so-called disordered local moment (DLM) model.~\cite{Gyorffy:1985} Within the DLM picture, the paramagnetic Fe and Fe$_{1-x}M_{x}$ binary alloys were described as a binary alloy Fe$\uparrow$Fe$\downarrow$ and a quaternary (Fe$\uparrow$Fe$\downarrow$)$_{1-x}$($M\uparrow$$M\downarrow$)$_{x}$ alloy, with an equal amount of spin-up ($\uparrow$) and spin-down ($\uparrow$) components, respectively.
+The PM state well above the magnetic transition temperature (where the magnetic short range order effects are negligible) was described by the disordered-local moment (DLM) model~\cite{Gyorffy:1985} in the CPA framework.
+Within the DLM picture, PM Fe and Fe$_{1-x}M_{x}$ binary alloys were simulated as a binary alloy Fe$\uparrow$Fe$\downarrow$ and a quaternary (Fe$\uparrow$Fe$\downarrow$)$_{1-x}$(\emph{M}$\uparrow$\emph{M}$\downarrow$)$_{x}$ alloy, with an equal amount of spin-up ($\uparrow$) and spin-down ($\downarrow$) alloy components, respectively.